Carolyn Tuohy Impact on Public Policy Award

 In light of this, the Carolyn Tuohy Impact on Public Policy Award of up to $2,000 will be presented annually to a member of the University of Toronto teaching faculty holding a continuing appointment whose scholarship has had a significant impact on public policy.

-The Tuohy Award recipient will be honoured at the Research & Innovation Salutes! celebration of research excellence in the winter, and will be presented with the award certificate at the Awards of Excellence ceremony held annually in the spring of each year.
+The Tuohy Award recipient will be honoured at the Research & Innovation Salutes! celebration of research excellence in the winter, and will be presented with the award certificate.

 The Carolyn Tuohy Impact on Public Policy Award was created on the occasion of Carolyn Tuohy’s departure from her role as Vice-President, Government and Institutional Relations.
 This award honours her many contributions to the University.